hmlongco/RxSwiftWidgets/README.md

 That's it.
 That's all of the code to define the entire screen ([minus the data loading code in the view model](https://github.com/hmlongco/RxSwiftWidgets/blob/master/RxSwiftWidgetsDemo/Application/Users/UserListWidget.swift)).
 You didn't create and configure a UITableViewController.
 No delegates.
 No datasources.

-A complete table view with navigation, dynamic data, and pull-to-refresh, in just 24 lines of code.
+A complete table view with navigation, custom table view cells, dynamic data, and pull-to-refresh, in just under 30 lines of code.
 Interested?

 ## The Details